Arlula/nodejs-core-sdk/README.md

 });
 ```

-The search request will return an array of available scenes as `SearchResult` objects ([see structure reference](https://arlula.com/documentation/#ref-search-result))
+The search request will return a `SearchResponse` object, containing an array of available scenes as `SearchResult` objects ([see structure reference](https://arlula.com/documentation/#ref-search-response)), or any errors returned by the request.

 Searches can be done by a target date, date range, point and bounding box searches, as well as restricting the maximum allowable resolution.
 Full details on constructing searches is available below.